Did Alaska accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Alaska
+Learn About the ACA Medicaid Expansion in Alaska

 When looking for Obamacare Medicaid expansion details, it is important to find out whether your state has accepted the expansion.
 The ACA expansion has been accepted by 31 states and Washington D.C., and this group of states includes Alaska.
 This means that there has been a change in the qualifications for Medicaid enrollment in Alaska.
 When considering the Medicaid expansion, many state officials look at the ACA Medicaid expansion cost to states before making their decision to opt in or opt out of the program.
 While this program can be helpful to some states, it may pose an economic burden to others.
 The ACA Medicaid expansion cost in Alaska was not too great to warrant opting out of the program.
 Members of the Alaskan government weighed the benefits and disadvantages of this program and ultimately decided to accept the expansion.